 They are church apostles who were sent by the more prominent apostles, or the churches recognized their authority and calling.
 This is a nontechnical sense of the word apostle.

-Certain brothers, including Titus: they were called apostles, but they were called apostles of the churches (2 Cor.
+Certain brothers: they were called apostles, but they were called apostles of the churches (2 Cor.
 8:23).
 Though the Greek reads apostles, the major translations say “messengers” (KJV, NKJV, NASB, ESV, NET), “representatives” (NIV, NLT), “delegates” (MSG) or simply “are sent” (NCV, CEV).
+But I like the term “apostles of the churches.”

-John Mark traveled with Paul and Barnabas and helped to plant churches (Acts 12:25).
-He abandoned them (15:37), but his cousin Barnabas believed in him and traveled with him to Cyprus (15:39), Barnabas’s home island (4:36).
+John Mark traveled with Paul and Barnabas and helped to plant churches in new territory (Acts 12:25), though he abandoned them (15:37), but his cousin Barnabas believed in him and traveled with him to Cyprus (15:39), Barnabas’s home island (4:36).
 He associated with Peter and wrote his Gospel based on the lead apostle’s preaching.
 He made it all the way to Rome.
 So could John Mark be an apostle-missionary?
 Perhaps.
 If so, then the definition is very broad.

 In Luke 11:49 Jesus proclaimed that the wisdom of God decided to send to the ancient Israelites prophets and apostles.
 So in this context it clearly means “messengers” or emissaries, not the twelve or the other apostles listed above.